-A professional employer organization (PEO) is a co-employment alternative for small businesses that want to offer human resources (HR), payroll, and competitive employee benefits.
-A PEO acts as the employer of record (EoR) for payroll and tax purposes; however, it shares employee-related responsibilities and legal aspects with the company.
+A professional employer organization (PEO) is a co-employment solution for small businesses seeking HR, payroll, and employee benefits.
+Acting as the employer of record (EoR) for payroll and taxes, the PEO handles tax filings, unemployment insurance, and worker’s compensation.
+However, you retain full control over daily business operations, such as marketing and customer service.

 If you’re looking to get started with a PEO right away, consider partnering with Justworks.
 It provides payroll, tax processing, and HR compliance services.
 Its packages also include enterprise-level benefits options from top carriers and insurers.
 Best of all, its PEO plans are affordable and come with 24/7 support.
-Sign up for a Justworks plan today!
+Learn more about Justworks below.

 How a PEO Works

-Small businesses are pooled together in a PEO, which provides leverage to negotiate better rates on insurance (as PEOs have established partnerships with large insurance companies) and helps them offer more and better benefits plans and services than they could on their own.
-PEOs can offer an extensive array of services at reasonable prices such as commuter benefits, 401(k) plans, and workers’ compensation insurance.
+A PEO provides comprehensive support for HR functions, allowing businesses to streamline operations while focusing on core activities.
+Because small businesses are pooled together in a PEO, it allows them to negotiate better rates on insurance (as PEOs have established partnerships with large insurance companies).
+This helps businesses offer better benefits plans for employees than they could on their own.
+PEOs can offer an extensive array of services at reasonable prices, such as commuter benefits, 401(k) plans, and workers’ compensation insurance.

 PEO Costs